ChoGGi/SurvivingMars_CheatMods/Tutorials/point.md

 	pt:y()+Random(min,max)
 ))
 print(pt)

 -- there's also
 -- GetRandomPassable()
 -- GetRandomPassableAround(pt, 100 * guim)

--- if you need a z then you'll need to do a print(pt:SetZ(
+-- if you want a z then you'll need to do a print(pt:SetTerrainZ())
+-- or
+print(pt:SetZ(
 	terrain.GetSurfaceHeight(pt)
 ))
 ```